Hyperliquid Docs

 PreviousDual-block architectureNextInteracting with HyperCore

-Last updated 2 months ago
+Last updated 9 days ago

-Builders that wish to index the HyperEVM without running a node can use the S3 bucket: aws s3 ls s3://hl-mainnet-evm-blocks/ --request-payer requester .
+Builders that wish to index the HyperEVM without running a node can use the S3 bucket: aws s3 ls s3://hl-mainnet-evm-blocks/ --request-payer requester.

 There is a similar bucket s3://hl-testnet-evm-blocks/ for testnet.